squigglykip/skill-similarity-engine/project-plan.md

   🎯 PLATFORM OVERVIEW:
      • 715 job profiles across 8 job families
      • 38,395 skills in comprehensive taxonomy
+     • 2,091 skills actively in use (NEW: Skills In Use card)
      • 8,580 pre-computed career pathways
      • 5,000 active positions across 6 divisions
   ```